Recruitment and Retention Studio_Hero Image

 • The ‘voice’ of the community is heard and at the forefront and throughout the C&TR research process

-• Diversity, Equity, Inclusion & Access—participation in C&TR
+• Accessibility & Access—participation in C&TR

 • Opportunities for community to initiate C&TR